Dentures and Bad Breath

 Smelling Crown and Caps

-The lower part of the dental bridge and dental veneer bodies are also the most suitable places for bacteria that can cause bad breath.
+In particular, the lower part of the dental bridge and dental veneer bodies can cause bad breath.
+These places are one of the most suitable places for bacteria to grow.
 Accordingly, the lower part of dental bridge bodies and dental crowns should be open, not closed.

 Non-Slippery Surface